earnestt1234/FED3_Viz/Manual.md

 ### Installation

-On the FED3 Viz GitHub, there is an "Installation.md" markdown file which contains instructions on how to run FED3 Viz via either a) running the Python script or b) running a bundled application (from Windows or Mac).
-These instructions have been appended at the end of this manual.
-The rest of the manual will deal with the use of the application once installed.
+On the FED3 Viz GitHub, there is an [Installation.md](https://github.com/earnestt1234/FED3_Viz/blob/master/Installation.md) markdown file which contains instructions on how to run FED3 Viz via either a) running the Python script or b) running a bundled application (from Windows or Mac).
+This manual will only cover the use of the application once installed.

 <div style="page-break-after: always; break-after: page;"></div>